invasionofsmallcubes/pokerchatroom/README.md

 This is an app with Socket.io to play poker using chat commands.

-It is deployed on Heroku.
+It is deployed on www.openode.io.